jamesbayly/blog/src/posts/everest.md

 toc: true
 tags:
   - Nepal
-excerpt: Life on the trail to Everest Base Camp begins at Lukla, and ends at the frozen frontier land of Gorak Shep, but it's an incredible journey thought some stunning terrain.
+excerpt: Life on the trail to Everest Base Camp begins at Lukla, and ends at the frozen frontier land of Gorak Shep, but it's an incredible journey throught the most stunning terrain on the roof of the world.
 A collection of short stories of things that stayed with me on the way.
 ---

 ## 1 – Lukla — Surrendering Control at the World's Scariest Runway